 You can move a group of cards by selecting the highest-ranked card in the group you want to move.
 Note that this group of cards must be of the same suit in order to move them.
 If the new location is not a valid place to put the group, the group will snap back to its original location.

-Select a Draw Pile by clicking on any available pile.
+Deal a Draw Pile by tapping/clicking on any available pile.

-At the end of the game, you will receive a Time Bonus equal to 1 point for each unused second, times the percentage of successfully completed hand sequences.
+At the end of the game, you will receive a Time Bonus equal to one point for each unused second, times the percentage of successfully completed hand sequences.
 That is:

 Time Bonus = ( TR ) x ( CS / 6 )

-Where TR is the amount of time remaining (in seconds), and CS is the number of completed hand sequences.
+TR is the amount of time remaining (in seconds), and CS is the number of completed sequences.

 If you can, avoid using the Free Column.
-If successfully complete without using this column, you'll score extra points.
+If you can successfully complete the game without using this column, you'll score extra points.

-In a tournament with multiple suits, you should always try to build sequences of the same suit (known as a "natural build").
+- In a competition with multiple suits, you should always try to build sequences of the same suit (known as a "natural build").
 That way, you may move these partial sequences around as a group to other columns.